The goal of Landslide® is to draw immediate and lasting attention to threatened landscapes and unique features.

 Landslide sparks debate—revealing the value of everyday places—encouraging informed community-based stewardship decisions.
 Landslide both highlights and monitors at-risk landscapes and annual thematic listings to save this heritage for future generations.
 Through Web features, travelling exhibits, and print publications, Landslide reveals the value of these often forgotten landscapes.

 Landslide is designed to educate and thereby rally support at the local, state, and national levels by calling attention to endangered landscapes in communities nationwide.
-Landslide both highlights and monitors at-risk landscapes and annual thematic listings.
 By creating an interactive, online resource, Landslide directs the public to local advocates working to safeguard each site.
-While many Landslide properties have been saved, others remain at-risk or were lost all together.
+While many Landslide properties have been saved, others remain at-risk or have been lost all together.

 This initiative includes: